 Anne Graham is a specialist in airport economics, finance, management and aviation issues related to tourism.
 She is author of the book Managing Airports published by Butterworth-Heinemann.

 Andrew Cook leads the department’s air traffic management research and sits on national and international ATM committees.
 He also lectures on air transport market research and data analysis.

 Frances Kremarik assists with the day-to-day running of the course and specialises in airline networks and the North Atlantic market as well as air travel statistics and surveys.

-The MSc Air Transport Planning and Management is a very practical course that brings together academic content with a large number of specialist contributors from the aviation industry.
-It is uniquely taught in block mode where students attend for modules of ve days’ duration, making it very accessible to part-time students working in the aviation industry both in the UK and internationally.
+THE MSC AIR Transport Planning and Management is a very practical course that brings together academic content with a large number of specialist contributors from the aviation industry.
+It is uniquely taught in block mode where students attend for modules of five days’ duration, making it very accessible to part-time students working in the aviation industry both in the UK and internationally.
 Additional activities are arranged for full- time students in-between the module blocks, including tutorial and discussion sessions, guest lectures and visits to airport facilities and outside events.